lin-chen-VA/mcsimulation/README.md

 > It was a output of molecules in pdb format.
 However, since the pdb format has been adjusted, VMD cannot open the output pdb file anymore.
 If there is a chance, it will be adjusted.

+### Understanding of the Program

+> Chapter 5 of the thesis interprets the program architecutre and parameters